 One of the ladies on my quilting forum has designed a system for holding up quilts to prevent drag when the quilt falls off the edge of the table, as any large quilt will do unless you have a HUGE work area.
 You can buy her system from here: http://www.jennoop.com/suspenders.html.
 However, because the shipping costs for such as system to Australia would be HUGE, she’s also suggested that we develop our own.
 So I did.

 I remembered that we had an old portable hanging rack that we’d dragged around from previous houses, and that had been very useful in the day.
 But I didn’t know where it was as we’d either given it away or stored it after we last moved some four years ago.
 But my husband said that it should be in the shed (I’d looked) if we hadn’t given it away, and he thought we might have dismantled it.
-After some hunting around in the shed, I found it on top and behind a couple of storage racks.
+After some hunting around in the shed, I found it in pieces on top and behind a couple of storage racks.
 He also said we had bungee cords in the stuff for the bike rack, so I found those too, and grabbed two of the clamps I use on my basting table, and voila!
 I had a suspension system for my large quilts made from stuff I already had.

 Here’s my setup after I’d finished putting it together (30 minutes to find the stuff, 10 minutes to put it together).